bryantChhun/mm2Python/README.md

 > Additionally, it was developed in IntelliJ and includes .idea files to help manage debugging configurations.
 > The package .jar can be built by running the "Jar" configuration.
 Then that .jar can be copied to your micro-manager directory by running "copyCoreToMM" configuration.
 > Finally, you can launch the external micro-manager program from within IntelliJ (normally or in debug mode) by running the "Run_external_MM" configuration
+>
+> To develop, you must have a recent installation of micro-manager 2.0 on your computer.
+Modify the build.gradle file so that the "core_plugin_path" and "app_path" reflect your installation's plugin folder and root folder, respectively.
+>

 # how to use
 mm2python has a simple UI with three tabs: